nydailynews/russia-connex/app/story.md

 ![Carter Page](/static/img/page.png)
 ### Carter Page
-#### A foreign policy adviser for Trump’s campaign
+#### A foreign policy adviser for Trump's campaign
-The FBI obtained a court order to surveil Page’s communications after suspicions that he interacted with Russian officials during the campaign.
+The FBI obtained a court order to surveil Page's communications after suspicions that he interacted with Russian officials during the campaign.
 Page, an oil industry consultant, denied any contact but did not deny reports that he spoke with Kislyak during the Republican National Convention.
 Prosecutors say Russian spies tried to recruit him in an unrelated scheme in 2013.
 ^^^^^^
 ## Federal (and former) investigators
 ![James Comey](/static/img/comey.png)
 ### James Comey
 #### Former FBI director who Trump abruptly fired in May
 He is expected to testify before the Senate Intelligence Committee on Thursday.
-Comey revealed weeks before his ouster that he was investigating the Trump campaign — an unusual disclosure for an active inquiry.
+Comey revealed weeks before his ouster that he was investigating the Trump campaign -- an unusual disclosure for an active inquiry.
 An advanced copy of his Senate testimony has Comey detailing how Trump repeatedly met with him since January, asking him to drop the probe into Flynn and to pledge his "loyalty."
 Comey assured Trump that he, personally, was not being investigated, but he declined to go public with that detail because he could not be sure a Trump investigation would never start.

 ![Robert Mueller](/static/img/mueller.png)
 ### Robert Mueller
 #### Special Counsel leading the criminal investigation
-After Comey's firing, Mueller — a former FBI director — has been assembling an all-star prosecution team with lawyers who worked on Watergate and the Enron collapse.
+After Comey's firing, Mueller -- a former FBI director -- has been assembling an all-star prosecution team with lawyers who worked on Watergate and the Enron collapse.

 ![Rod Rosenstein](/static/img/rosenstein.png)
 ### Rod Rosenstein